South Korea · audience itinerary

 - Try the 'tteokbokki' (spicy rice cakes) and 'sundae' (blood sausage).

-- The views are particularly beautiful during sunset.
+- The views from Nurimaru House are particularly spectacular at sunset.

 Art, Culture, and Panoramic Views

-- Purchase a map from the information center to find all the art spots.
+- Pick up a map from the information center to find all the art installations.

-Located in Yongdusan Park, this iconic tower offers panoramic views of the city and the harbor, especially stunning at sunset and night.
-The park itself is a pleasant green space offering a respite from the urban bustle.
+Located in Yongdusan Park, Busan Tower offers stunning panoramic views of the city, harbor, and surrounding islands.
+The observation deck provides a fantastic perspective, especially at sunset and after dark when the city lights up.
+The park itself is also a pleasant place for a stroll.

 Temple Serenity and Coastal Exploration

-A rare and beautiful Buddhist temple located directly on the rocky coastline, offering breathtaking ocean views.
-Its unique setting and the sound of waves crashing against the rocks create a serene and spiritual atmosphere.
+A rare and beautiful Buddhist temple situated dramatically on the rocky coastline.
+Unlike most Korean temples, it's located by the sea, offering breathtaking views and a unique spiritual atmosphere.
+The temple is known for its stunning architecture and the sound of waves crashing against the rocks.

 - Midday~90 minSongjeong Beachbeach

-- Try some fresh seafood at one of the restaurants overlooking the beach.
+- Enjoy fresh seafood at one of the many restaurants lining the beach.

 Insider tips

-- ◆Utilize Busan's efficient subway system to navigate the city.
+- ◆Utilize Busan's efficient subway system to navigate the city easily.

-- ◆Learn a few basic Korean phrases; while many in tourist areas speak English, politeness is always appreciated.
+- ◆Learn a few basic Korean phrases; while many in tourist areas speak some English, attempts at Korean are appreciated.

-- ◆Consider purchasing a T-Money card for easy payment on public transport and in convenience stores.
+- ◆Consider purchasing a T-Money card for easy payment on public transport and in many convenience stores.

 Packing highlights